ADACS-Australia/django_hpc_job_controller/README.md

 * `HPC_LOG_DIRECTORY` is the directory where the log files will be emitted.
 Default: `client/log/`
 * `HPC_DAEMON_PID_FILE` is the path to the process id used by the daemon.
 Default: `/tmp/job_controller.pid`
 * `HPC_WEBSOCKET_SERVER` is the fully qualified URL of the websocket server.
 Default `ws://localhost:8001`.
 This should follow the format `ws(s)://host:port` with no trailing slash.
+* `HPC_SCHEDULER_CLASS` is the class path to the class that inherits from the `scheduler.scheduler.Scheduler` class.
+Typically you would inherit from the relevant scheduler class to add your own business logic, then set this setting to the path to your inherited class.
+Typically it is best to put the inherited class in the settings directory.
+Default `scheduler.scheduler.Scheduler`
+* `HPC_JOB_WORKING_DIRECTORY` is the path where the working directory for jobs is.
+It follows the format `HPC_JOB_WORKING_DIRECTORY/{ui_job_id}/`.
+Default `/tmp/jobs/`

 ## Server Setup and Configuration